Is There a Minimum Credit Score for Getting a Personal Loan?

 What Personal Loans Are and How They Work

-A personal loan enables consumers to borrow a specific amount of money to use however they would like, unlike a mortgage or auto loan which is earmarked for one specific purpose.
-Banks, credit unions, and other types of lending institutions offer personal loans.
+A personal loan enables you to borrow a specific amount of money to use in virtually any way you like — unlike a mortgage or auto loan which is earmarked for one specific purpose.
+Personal loans are offered by banks, credit unions, and online lenders and are generally unsecured (meaning you don’t have to pledge an asset to secure the loan).

 What You Need to Qualify for Personal Loans